Ham2Pose: Animating Sign Language Notation into Pose Sequences: Acknowledgements

 \section{Acknowledgements}

-This project was supported by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme, grant agreement No. 802774 (iEXTRACT), and by the Israel Science Foundation (grant No. 1574/21).
+This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme, grant agreement No. 802774 (iEXTRACT), and from the ISF grant number 1574/21.

 { }